(This post may contain affiliate links. Please read our disclosure policy for more information.)

 10758 CO-7, Allenspark

 67. Bishops Castle

 Jim Bishop has been constructing an impressive castle all on his own for the past 60 years.
 Visitors can climb, play, and explore throughout the castle on the edge of the San Isabel National Forest.
 Bishop Castle is open to the public to explore year-round, free of charge (though donations are accepted and appreciated).

 12705 State Highway 165, Rye

 68. Walk Along Gnome Road

-Red Feather Lakes is a favorite mountain getaway for many Coloradans and is also where you can walk along Gnome Road.
-This 1/4 mile dirt road is lined with woodland creatures, fairy doors, and, of course, gnomes.
+Red Feather Lakes is a favorite mountain getaway for many Coloradans.
+A walk along Gnome Road is worthy of a spot on unique things to do in Colorado.
+This 1/4 mile dirt road is filled with woodland creatures, fairy doors, and, of course, gnomes.

 Illy Road, Red Feather Lakes

 Whether you embark on a summer hiking adventure or cross country skiing in the winter, traveling through this hut-to-hut system is a great lodging option.
 Trek through the backcountry with nightly stopovers at the system of huts, cabins, and yurts, managed by the 10th Mountain Division Hut Association.
 Family-friendly trip plans are available.

 Most hut locations are between Aspen and Vail, CO – visit huts.org for a list of all locations.